 - With the growing health awareness among people, it is evident that apps that support fitness and health are increasing.
 Studies show that more than 30% of mobile owners use fitness apps, and their usage has risen by 60% since 2014.
 Currently, over 97,000 health and fitness apps are available for download.
 With this growth in global smart wearable device unit shipments, healthcare and fitness applications dominate the growth of the market studied.

 North America Holds Highest Market Share

-The United States connected medical devices market is defined by the presence of established medical device manufactures, an advanced healthcare ecosystem, and significant healthcare expenditure.
+- The United States connected established medical device manufacturers define medical devices market, and advanced healthcare ecosystem, and significant healthcare expenditure.
 According to Synopsys, US hospitals have an average of 10–15 connected medical devices per bed.
 The sale of blood pressure monitoring equipment in the region is expected to cross USD 1.92 billion in 2018, which would be a 370% increase from that in 2013.
 This makes blood pressure monitoring the most lucrative segment in the US connected medical devices market, which is the major contributor in the region.

 The connected medical devices market primarily comprises multiple domestic and international players in quite a fragmented and highly competitive environment.
 Technological advancements in the market are also bringing sustainable competitive advantage to the companies, and the market is also witnessing multiple partnerships and mergers.

 - April 2021 – Medtronic announced the launch of its research and development center in India, which is going to be the largest R&D center outside the United States.
 Due to faster-changing healthcare in India company decided to build this massive facility, which will serve as a key hub for engineering and innovation across the company’s global R&D effort.